 The Adults.R scriptfile will calculate summaries of the adult mosquito ID data by block cluster and sample bout over a year or by block cluster for the entire year.

-Blood meals (MASTER.xlsx)
+Blood meals (MASTER_Bloodfed.xlsx)

 Includes identification of blood meal source of 2015 and 2016 subsamples of adult female mosquitoes.
 The data are separated into two worksheets- one for each year.